flatcar-archive/flatcar-docs/os/network-config-with-networkd.md

 Gateway=10.0.1.1
 ```

-To do the same thing through a Container Linux Config:
+To do the same thing through a Flatcar Linux Config:

 ```yaml container-linux-config
 networkd: